Beam-energy and centrality dependence of direct-photon emission from ultra-relativistic heavy-ion collisions

-In experiments direct photons are detected simultaneously with a large number of photons from final state hadron decays, mostly from $\pi^0$ and $\eta$ mesons.
-The main experimental challenge is to subtract these decay contributions from the measurement to obtain the photons directly emitted from the collision.
-In addition to photons from the hot fireball, direct photons are also emitted from initial hard scattering processes, such as quark-gluon Compton scattering among the incoming partons.
-Disentangling this prompt component from the photons emitted from the fireball is the second experimental challenge.
+In experiments direct photons are detected simultaneously with a much larger number of photons from hadron decays, mostly from $\pi^0$ and $\eta$ mesons.
+The main challenge is to subtract these decay contributions from the measurement to obtain the photons directly emitted from the collision.
+In addition to photons from the hot fireball, direct photons include those emitted from initial hard scattering processes, such as quark-gluon Compton scattering among the incoming partons~\cite{Fritzsch:1977eq}.
+Disentangling this prompt component from the photons emitted from the fireball is an additional challenge.